 Ordinarily, it is up to the parties to agree who shall be appointed as the SJE, but, if the parties cannot agree on who the SJE shall be, the Court may select the expert from a list prepared or identified by the parties or can direct how the expert is selected.
 In any event, the instructing parties are jointly and severally liable to pay the SJE’s fees and their invoices should be sent simultaneously to all instructing parties.
 The Court may limit the amount of expert’s fees and expenses and this should be included in any terms of appointment.

 Normally, parties should agree joint instructions for the SJE.
 If this is not possible then all parties may give separate instructions, but, where separate instructions are given, the parties should try to agree where the areas of disagreement are.
 All instructions must be copied to the other parties.

-In producing his report, just as in the case of a part appointed expert, the SJE does NOT determine the facts.
+In producing his report, just as in the case of a party appointed expert, the SJE does not determine the facts.
 This is the role of the Court.
 The SJE may be required to make different assumptions of facts and the expert’s report may therefore need to have more than one set of opinions on any issue.
 The experts report must be served simultaneously on all instructing parties.